Matthias-Merzenich/ptpuffer/readme.txt

 or a higher period spaceship.
 This archive contains those results and some derivatives.

-The files are in RLE format and should readable by most Life viewing programs.
+The files are in RLE format and should be readable by most Life viewing programs.
 Each file is named according to the type and period of the object(s) it contains (e.g. s028 contains period 28 spaceships, p016 contains period 16 puffers).